 Towering cliffs and steep unstable slopes make access to Range Creek difficult.
-The formidable features of the natural setting is undoubtedly part of the reason that the archaeological record is so well preserved but it also presents a challenge to researchers trying to gain access to the sites.
+The formidable features of the natural setting are undoubtedly part of the reason that the archaeological record is so well preserved but it also presents a challenge to researchers trying to gain access to the sites.

-From the headwaters of Range Creek at about 10,000 feet above sea level to its confluence with the Green River thirty miles and 6000 feet lower, Range Creek flows through several easily recognizable plant communities.
+From the headwaters of Range Creek, at about 10,000 feet above sea level to its confluence with the Green River thirty miles and 6000 feet lower, Range Creek flows through several easily recognizable plant communities.
 Growing in each of these communities are edible wild plants that would have been part of the prehistoric diet.

 Range Creek is home to a variety of wildlife species, each living in the area best suited to their needs.
 Learn more about the large & small mammals, reptiles, amphibians, and birds that live in the Range Creek.